Minimum Bottom Line Profit Should Average 9.4%!

 I got my start in the construction industry by getting involved in the restoration business.
 I was in public accounting and these two guys that own a 10 man restoration company wanted to get a financial guy onboard to help them expand the company.
 I agreed to join them and after a few months of doing some accounting work I learned a few things.
 First off, the margins were not as good as they should be and secondly the project managers who also estimated the jobs were terrible at estimating and controlling the costs.

 I met with the two owners and explained that we need to explore other similar areas of construction in order to ascertain what is profitable and those forms of construction work that were marginal.
 Only one of the owners held a contractor’s license and he too was concerned about focusing on just one line of business.
-I explained to him that when a company gets involved in other lines of business in the same industry is referred to as horizontal integration.
-You see it as a common tool in the large publicly traded companies.
+I explained to him that when a company gets involved in other lines of business in the same industry it is referred to as horizontal integration.
+It is a common tool in the large publicly traded companies.
 For example Proctor and Gamble not only provide laundry detergents, they also provide household cleaning products and personal hygiene products.
 Basically that company is in the business of providing cleaning agents for health purposes.

 In residential construction this means lines of business such as additions, remodeling, restoration, renovation, and mitigation (emergency responses to household emergencies).
 So here goes my story: